JosephMugo8711/cash-calculator/README.md

 ### Getting Started
 1. Clone this repository.
-2. OPen with Live Server
+2. Open with Live Server

 ## Technologies Used
 1. Javascript